Alfons0329/dotfiles/README.md

 |        |         |       |

 ## The `install.sh` will install the following packages and dependencies ()
-* Original install.sh credit to [toosyou](), and I forked from his for my own purpose.
+* Original install.sh credit to [toosyou](https://github.com/toosyou/myconfig), and I forked from his and modified for my own purpose.

 - [brew](https://brew.sh/) (macos only)
 - zsh